Department/Program-level Assessment Resources

 Curriculum Mapping in Higher Education… (Pippin Uchiyama & Radin, 2008)

-There are so many incredible books, articles, research, creative literature, art exhibits, podcasts and other documentations of the need as well as strategies for increasing diversity and inclusion in higher education.
+There are so many incredible books, articles, research, creative literature, art exhibits, podcasts and other documentations of the need as well as strategies for increasing diversity, equity and inclusion in higher education.
 Many experts in this area also encourage staying up with social media, blogs and other forms of communication used by many voices in the field.
-Bates is also engaging in work related to this in several areas, including the recent HHMI grant-funded development of STEM faculty cultural competencies and student research opportunities, launching the Diverse BookFinder collection, selection of Real American Common Reading text, and race-conscious admissions.
-So, the following are just a very, very few of the many great recent external resources.
+The following are just a very few of the many external resources in this area.
 Check back for updated selections throughout the year.

-So You Want to Talk About Race – Ijeoma Oluo (also a self-described “internet yeller” ~ good person to follow on social media)
+So You Want to Talk About Race – Ijeoma Oluo (2018)

 Framing the Value of Diversity & Inclusion in Higher Education: Setting the Research Agenda – National Academic Conference proceedings (2017) Rutgers University